optimizely/java-sdk/core-api/README.md

 ### AtomicProjectConfigManager
 The [`AtomicProjectConfigManager`](https://github.com/optimizely/java-sdk/blob/master/core-api/src/main/java/com/optimizely/ab/config/AtomicProjectConfigManager.java)
-is a static provider that can be updated atomically to provide a consistent view of a `ProjectConfig`. is a staconfigured batch sizetic provider that can be updated atomically to provide a consistent view of a `ProjectConfig`.
+is a static provider that can be updated atomically to provide a consistent view of a `ProjectConfig`.

 ### PollingProjectConfigManager
 The [`PollingProjectConfigManager`](https://github.com/optimizely/java-sdk/blob/master/core-api/src/main/java/com/optimizely/ab/config/PollingProjectConfigManager.java)